madsiur/FF6PRE/README.md

 You first need to extract the game assets with [Memoria](https://github.com/Albeoris/Memoria.FFPR).
 After that open the editor and select the extracted "Assets" path.
 The path will be saved in `settings.json`.
 You can also specify another path but the folder structure must be the same as the extracted one.
 You should then be able to load and edit AI scripts.

 ## Requirements
 This application require .NET Core 3.1.
+You can find the latest .NET Desktop Runtime to install [here](https://dotnet.microsoft.com/en-us/download/dotnet/3.1).

 ## Future development
 Here's a few things I'd like to add for the AI editor: